Vietnam.vn - Nền tảng quảng bá Việt Nam

 Other countries also expressed concern that the US and UK strikes on 28 sites would inflame tensions in the region, already high following Israel's offensive against Hamas in Gaza.

-US Ambassador to the United Nations Linda Thomas-Greenfield said the strikes by the US and UK, part of a US-led multinational naval coalition, were in accordance with international law and the UN Charter.
+US Ambassador to the United Nations Linda Thomas-Greenfield said the strikes by the US and Britain, part of a US-led multinational naval coalition, were in accordance with international law and the UN Charter.

 The operation was designed to “disrupt and degrade the Houthis’ ability to continue reckless attacks against commercial shipping and cargo vessels,” she said.

-The United States will continue to pursue a diplomatic response while seeking to protect commercial shipping, she added.
+She added that the US would continue to pursue a diplomatic response while seeking to protect commercial shipping.
 More than 2,000 ships have been forced to divert from the Red Sea by Houthi attacks since November.

 Zhang Jun, China’s UN envoy, said the Security Council did not authorize the use of force against Yemen.
-He said the US and UK operations “have not only caused destruction of infrastructure and civilian casualties, but have also led to increased security risks in the Red Sea.”
+He said the US and UK operations “not only caused destruction of infrastructure and civilian casualties, but also led to increased security risks in the Red Sea.”

-Hans Grundberg, the United Nations special envoy to Yemen, on Saturday called for maximum restraint by "all concerned" and warned of the increasingly precarious situation in the region.
+Hans Grundberg, the UN special envoy to Yemen, on Saturday called for maximum restraint by "all concerned" and warned of an increasingly precarious situation in the region.

 Huy Hoang (according to Reuters, AP, AJ)